RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Interestingly, because we’re using a controlled component, every keystroke the user types must round trip through the Riffle database before it is shown on the screen, which imposes tight constraints on database latency: ideally we want to finish updating the input and all its downstream dependencies within a few milliseconds.

 It's unusual to send user input through the database before showing it on the screen, but there’s a major advantage to this approach.
 If we can consistently achieve this performance budget and refresh our reactive queries *synchronously*, the application becomes easier to reason about, because it always shows a single consistent state at any point in time.
 For example, we don’t need to worry about handling the case where the input text has changed but the rest of the application hasn’t reacted yet.
-In our experience so far, SQLite can run many queries fast enough to make this approach work, although we still plan to develop more asynchronous approaches for handling slower queries.
+In our experience so far, SQLite can run most queries fast enough to make this approach work.
+(Later on Findings we discuss what to do about the cases where it's not fast enough.)

 ### Building virtualized list rendering from scratch